enterstudio/Microsoft-Lync-Connector/README.md

 The UCMA SDK library file is usually located in C:\Program Files\Microsoft UCMA 4.0\SDK\Core\Bin.

-Once the files are installed in the Zimbra Social \bin directory, the Lync Connector will be available as a plug-in within the Zimbra Social Control Panel.
+Once the files are installed in the Zimbra Social \bin directory, the Lync Connector will be available as a plug-in within the Telligent Community Control Panel.

 #### How to configure the Microsoft Lync Connector

-In the Zimbra Social Control Panel, navigate to the **Lync Integration** plugin and click Configure.
+In the Telligent Community Control Panel, navigate to the **Lync Integration** plugin and click Configure.
 Enter the required fields and click Save.

 **Lync Host**